This Cranberry Pie recipe is easy to make for a classic Thanksgiving dessert. The homemade flaky pie crust and juicy, tangy filling are so delicious!

 - While the cranberry filling cools, combine all streusel topping ingredients in a small bowl and mash with a fork until well mixed.

 - Preheat oven to 350℉.
-Once the pie crust has chilled, roll the dough out with a rolling pin until it’s about 10” around.
-Place the crust in a 9” pie pan, press into place gently.
-Trim excess dough from the edge, and flute the edges using your thumb and forefinger.
+When the pastry dough is cold, use a rolling pin to create a circle about 10 inches around.
+Carefully transfer the crust into a 9-inch pie pan, and gently press it into place.
+Trim excess dough from the edge, then flute the edges using your thumb and forefinger.

-- Bake for 35-45 minutes.
+- Bake in the preheated oven for 35-45 minutes.
 Check the pie at 35 minutes and make sure the edges aren’t over-browning.
+If the crust is getting too brown, cover it with a pie crust shield or aluminum foil.

 Leave a Reply